php-imagine/Imagine/docs/usage/introduction.rst

 Three options groups are currently supported : quality, resolution and flatten.

 ..
 TIP::
-   Default values are 75 for Jpeg quality and 72 dpi for x/y-resolution.
+   Default values are 75 for Jpeg quality, 7 for Png compression level and 72 dpi for x/y-resolution.

 ..
 NOTE::
    GD does not support resolution options group

-The following example opens a Jpg image and saves it with its quality set to 50.
+The following example demonstrates the basic quality settings.

 .. code-block:: php